mubaidr/vue-swimlane/README.md

 # vue-swimlane

-An Text Swimlane plugin for Vue.js in alpha stage. :p
+An Text Swimlane plugin for Vue.js in alpha stage. :p Display a list of words as aan animated text Swimlane.

 ## Demo